Know your neighbors, know your town, empower the community.

 The conventional approach has always been RICE: Rest, Ice, Compression, and Elevation.
 The reason for this is that in most acute injuries, the damage to soft tissue (ligaments, tendons, and muscles) as well as involved joints can create swelling and inflammation.
 By resting, we reduce the further strain put on the injured area.
 Icing assists with reducing the inflammatory response and creating vasoconstriction (narrowing of the blood vessels) to reduce swelling.
 Compression also reduces swelling by preventing the fluid in the affected area to pool and expand.
 Elevation allows for a natural flow of the fluid in the injured area to work its way back to the heart passively.
 Contraction of our muscles prevents pooling of fluid normally, however in injured areas, our muscles often are too painful to contraction and creating that normal pumping effect to drive fluid out of the injured area.

 Research has shown that acute treatment of injuries sustained on the field will lead to significantly less time on the sidelines.
-Take one of the most common of field injuries, an ankle sprain.
+Take one of the most common on field injuries, an ankle sprain.
 Generally speaking, a sprain of the ankle involves injury to both ligaments and tendons and can create significant swelling, pain, and difficulty with walking and certainly in performing sports related activities.
-Treatment of an acute ankle sprain to manage swelling and pain within the first 24-48 hours can lead to potential rehab time of 2-4 visits, whereas chronic treatment begun 72 hours or later post injury can lead to treatment time up to 3-5 weeks.
+Treatment of an acute ankle sprain to manage swelling and pain within the first 24-48 hours can lead to potential rehab time of 2-4 visits, whereas chronic treatment viewed at treatment began 72 hours or later post injury can lead to treatment time up to 3-5 weeks.

 The results speak for themselves.
 While younger athletes always tend to rebound faster than those of us who still try and be weekend warriors, we all need acute treatment of our injuries in order to get back on that playing field quickly.
 Don't let a simple sprain keep you off the field.